zimmski/go-mutesting/README.md

 5b1ca0cfedd786d9df136a0e042df23a
 ```

-As an example we state that this file has the name `example.blacklist`.
-The blacklist file can then be used to invoke the same example with go-mutesting.
+The blacklist file, which is named `example.blacklist` in this example, can then be used to invoke go-mutesting.

 ```bash
 cd $GOPATH/src/github.com/zimmski/go-mutesting/example